ioccc-src/winner/1998/banks/README.md

     The provided Makefile should work; you will need an X-ish system, and a select() system call.
 More on building in the author comments.

-    NOTE: On some systems the original entry did not correctly display the altitude and airspeed.
-These problems have been fixed.
-One can still build the original program by:

-	make banks.alt

 ## Author's comments

     You have just stepped out of the real world and into the